gbrlsnchs/pilgo/README.md

 $ plg config -file=zsh -basedir='$HOME' -link='' -targets=zprofile,zshrc
 ```

-<kbd>**Hint:**</kbd> Pilgrim substitutes environment variables in order for your `pilgrim.yml` to be more portable.
+<kbd>**Hint:**</kbd> Pilgo substitutes environment variables in order for your `pilgo.yml` to be more portable.

-As said before, one advantage of using Pilgrim is that you can name files however you want and then configure them in `pilgrim.yml` to have a custom symlink name, not needing to name files with an initial dot.
+As said before, one advantage of using Pilgo is that you can name files however you want and then configure them in `pilgo.yml` to have a custom symlink name, not needing to name files with an initial dot.

 For both `zprofile` and `zshrc`, we'll need to configure them to have a custom name when symlinked:
 ```shell